 We realise that this remains a difficult and anxious time for many.
 Please see our Community Resources page that provides details of support available pastorally and for home worship.
-Our Abbey clergy are also available to talk to - please email [email protected] or call 01225 422462 (Mon-Fri 10am-1pm).
-If there isn't anyone available, please leave a message, and someone will call you back.
+Our Abbey clergy are also available to talk to - please email [email protected] or call 01225 422462 (Mon-Fri 10am-12pm).
+If there isn't anyone available, please leave a message on our answerphone, this is checked every Thursday.